joergschultzelutter/core-aprs-client/docs/configuration/config_client.md

 # Client Config

+> [!CAUTION]
-[!CAUTION] Mandatory configuration setting - you HAVE to change this
+> Mandatory configuration setting - you HAVE to change the default settings

 ```
 [client_config]